murilo-toddy/monk-rs/README.md

 The language comes from the book [Writing An Interpreter In Go](https://interpreterbook.com/) by Thorsten Ball.

+This version contains more features than the original book and supports loops and bitwise operations.
+Also, the language is proven to be turing complete.

 ## Language features

 ### Integer, boolean, string, array and hash data types